The Champs Nègre

 - Arrival : Car park at the Lac de Séchemailles, Ambrugeat

-- Towns crossed : Ambrugeat, Meymac, Davignac, Maussac
+- Towns crossed : Ambrugeat, Meymac, Davignac, and Maussac

 Access and parking

 From Meymac, head towards Tulle, then the tourist complex of Séchemailles.